2009 Procurement Review: Statutes, Regulations, Executive Orders

 Defense Contractors") implements section 847 of

-2008, which addresses requirements for senior DoD
+the NDAA for FY 2008, which addresses requirements for senior DoD

 officials to obtain a